informalsystems/hermes/guide/src/commands/queries/channel.md

     Query channel's client state

 FLAGS:
-        --chain <CHAIN_ID>        identifier of the chain to query --channel <CHANNEL_ID>    identifier of the channel to query --port <PORT_ID>          identifier of the port to query
+        --chain <CHAIN_ID>        Identifier of the chain to query --channel <CHANNEL_ID>    Identifier of the channel to query --port <PORT_ID>          Identifier of the port to query
 ```

 If the command is successful a message with the following format will be displayed: